-- correctly identify customer needs and preferences and predict future needs and preferences; - allocate our research and development funding to products and technologies with higher growth prospects; - anticipate and respond to our competitors' development of new products and technological innovations; - innovate and develop new technologies and applications, including software applications through our BioDiscovery subsidiary, and acquire or obtain rights to third-party technologies that may have valuable applications in the markets we serve; - our ability to successfully market our Ionic Purification system through our Purigen business, and to integrate that technology in our existing ecosystem of technologies; - successfully commercialize new technologies in a timely manner, price them competitively and manufacture and deliver sufficient volumes of new products of appropriate quality on time; and - customers' willingness to adopt new technologies.
+- correctly identify customer needs and preferences and predict future needs and preferences; - allocate our research and development funding to products and technologies with higher growth prospects; - anticipate and respond to our competitors' development of new products and technological innovations; - innovate and develop new technologies and applications, including software applications through our BioDiscovery subsidiary, and acquire or obtain rights to third-party technologies that may have valuable applications in the markets we serve; - our ability to successfully market our Ionic Purification system through our Purigen business, and to integrate that technology in our existing ecosystem of technologies; - successfully commercialize new technologies in a timely manner, price them competitively and manufacture and deliver sufficient volumes of new products of appropriate quality on time; and - · customers' willingness to adopt new technologies.

 In addition, if we fail to accurately predict future customer needs and preferences or fail to produce viable technologies, we may invest heavily in research and development of products and technologies that do not lead to significant revenue.
-For example, we completed the BioDiscovery acquisition in October 2021 and the Purigen acquisition in November 2022 and will need to devote time and resources in order to further develop and integrate BioDiscovery's software and technology solutions and Purigen's Ionic Purification system for our current and anticipated product offerings.
+For example, we completed the Purigen acquisition in November 2022 and will need to devote time and resources in order to further develop and integrate Purigen's Ionic Purification system for our current and anticipated product offerings.
 We may be unsuccessful in achieving our desired results or in marketing such solutions to our future customers.
 Even if we successfully innovate and develop new products and technologies and product and technological enhancements, we may incur substantial costs in doing so, and our profitability may suffer.